barbagroup/cuIBM/README.md

 *Updated: June 9th, 2014*

-**ATTENTION: cuIBM has moved to [GitHub](https://github.com/cusplibrary/cusplibrary).
-Please take note of the new address and download the repository from there.
-However, we will continue to push changes to both repositories and keep them synchronised.**
+**ATTENTION: The primary respository for cuIBM shall henceforth be hosted on [GitHub](https://github.com/barbagroup/cuIBM).
+However, we will continue to push changes to both Github and the (old Bitbucket repository)[https://bitbucket.org/anushk/cuibm] and keep the code synchronised.**

 Currently, cuIBM runs only on Unix-based systems and has been tested on Ubuntu 12.04.
 It is not supported on Windows.